 By signing the document, the candidates acknowledges that he or she is aware of the information above and realize that any falsification or lack of reporting is grounds for dismissal from the Education Preparation Program (EPP) in the School of Education at Wiley College.
-The candidate also acknowledges that he or she is aware that he or she may confidentially submit a request to the Dean of the School of Education or the Assistant Dean of the School of Education and the Texas Education Agency that would provide an indication of whether previous incidents might have a negative impact on my future teacher certification.
+The candidate also acknowledges that he or she is aware that he or she may confidentially submit a request to your advisor, the Director of Clinical Teaching and the Dean of the School of Education and the Texas Education Agency that would provide an indication of whether previous incidents might have a negative impact on my future teacher certification.